aws-samples/mlops-pipeline-prestodb/blog_post.md

     data processing, model training, tuning and evaluation step to train a binary classification machine learning model using scikit-learn.
-    The trained model can then be used for batch inference, or hosted on a SageMaker endpoint for real-time inference.
+    The trained model can then be used for batch inference, or hosted on a SageMaker Endpoint for real-time inference.
 At the end of this run, navigate to `pipelines` on the Studio Navigation pane:

     **After executing the entire training pipeline, your pipeline